nitintonypaul/MOP/README.md

     * **Conditional Value at Risk (CVaR):** Focuses on minimizing losses in the worst-case scenarios (tail risk).
     * **Mean-CVaR:** Maximizes return while minimizing worst-case (tail) losses.
     * **Kelly Criterion:** Allocates weights to maximize the expected logarithmic growth of wealth, focusing on long-term compounding.
 Fractional Kelly can be used to reduce volatility while preserving most of the growth potential.
+    * **Entropic Risk Minimization (ERM):** Allocates weights to balance return and downside risk, penalizing large losses exponentially.
 * **Black-Litterman Model Integration:** Fuses market-implied returns with an investor's custom views to produce more stable and intuitive allocations.
 * **Robust Risk Modeling:** Uses the Ledoit-Wolf shrinkage estimator to compute a well-conditioned and stable covariance matrix.
-* **Performance Backtesting:** Evaluates a "buy-and-hold" portfolio strategy against historical data, reporting key metrics like Sharpe Ratio, Sortino Ratio, and total returns.
+* **Performance Backtesting:** Evaluates a portfolio against historical data, reporting key metrics like Sharpe Ratio, Sortino Ratio, and total returns.
 * **Portfolio Persistence:** Save your configured portfolios to disk and load them back in later sessions for continued analysis.

 ---